Engine Surging: How To Troubleshoot & Fix

 - How To Reset Check Engine Light: Follow These 4 Easy Ways!

 - How To Use OBD2 Scanner: Decoding The Error Codes

 Engine Surging: Causes & Troubleshooting

-Below are the most common causes for engine surging.
-While some are relatively simple and cheap DIY maintenance, some require a professional and inspect and fix.
+Below are the most common causes of engine surging.
+While some are relatively simple and cheap DIY maintenance, some require a professional inspection and fix.

-Each time, this Electronic Control Module will almost invariably overcompensate, causing engine surging problem.
+Each time, this Electronic Control Module will almost invariably overcompensate, causing engine surging problems.

-Vacuum leaks most commonly occurs in the hoses, which is most prone to wear and tear due to the under-hood heat from the engine.
+Vacuum leaks most commonly occur in the hoses, which are most prone to wear and tear due to the underhood heat from the engine.